 Achieving your maximum

 It is not just about achieving a specific goal, which may be time related or distance.
 It is about achieving that goal with as little effort as possible.
 That is not to say, you will be running 10miles a week and be an elite runner.
 It is about running what ever is possible for you during your working week but making sure every session is doing what it should.
-You can run 21km every day and not get any faster.
+You can run 21km every day but not get any faster.
 I know people who have done this and could not understand why they were not getting faster, when indeed they were training more than others who were quicker.
 If you do the right training you will not only get faster but you will get faster, quicker than other runners.
+I run about 16km every day, taht is about 9 sessions per week, every session is different and that is why I am faster than others who do more.

 You can go online and get a training programme and to a certain extent, that will work.
 You will however plateau and get to a point where you are not getting any faster and wonder why !
 A training programme should be written for an individual for all sorts of reasons, we are not all the same you know.

 “Better Training for Distance Runners” is a great book or should I say read.
 The book tries to teach an understanding of how your body performs and reacts to different training methods.
 A great read but it does not give any examples of training schedules for runners as such.
 However if you understand the book, you can then write running schedules for yourself.
 There is no book out there with the right training for you.
-There are two ways, to get the right programme for you, either have one written for you by a good UKA coach or teach yourself, start with the book above, then read Daniels Running Formula 3rd Edition.
+There are two ways, to get the right programme for you, either have one written for you by an good UKA coach or teach yourself, start with the book above, then read Daniels Running Formula 3rd Edition.
+Need help you achieving your goals, Paul Fletcher UK Athletics Coach

 You improve your endurance in two ways